Cover Crop Considerations Following Late-Season Hail

 - seed corn field that may or may not be destroyed, depending on company determination (Figure 2), and

-- soybean field where stems are dying and pods aren’t filling.
-It will most likely yield from 2-10 bu/ac if taken to harvest (Figure 3).
+- soybean field where stems are dying and pods aren’t filling (Figure 3).

 In general, we’re at an interesting time for making cover crop decisions.
 Typically we use September 1 as the divider between planting small grains such as oats that will winterkill and winter hardy cereals such as rye or triticale (planted after September 1).
 Even with brassicas such as turnips, collards, or rapeseed, we’d recommend the cutoff for seeding to be within the next two weeks.
 Because of this time frame, mixes may be beneficial because they’ll take advantage of whatever weather we have for the rest of the season.
 Simple, inexpensive mixes may allow for at least something to become successfully established.